AWGIE Award for Stage

 The AWGIE Award for Stage is awarded by the Australian Writers' Guild at the annual AWGIE Awards for Australian performance writing.
 The award is for the playscript.
 To be eligible, the play must have had its first professional production (as distinct from reading) in the previous year.

 David Williamson has received the award five times, over the period 1972 to 1988.
 Andrew Bovell has also won five times (once jointly), over the period 1997 to 2014.
-Hannie Rayson, Nick Enright and Patricia Cornelius have all won three times.
+Hannie Rayson, Nick Enright, Patricia Cornelius and Tom Holloway have all won three times.